Seravo/seravo-plugin/README.md

 * Make urls in content relative for easier migration, but turn relative urls into absolute urls when using feeds (rss,atom...)

-* Allows login to wp-admin with secure ssl client certificate.
-This helps admins and clients which have multiple sites in WP-Palvelu.

 # Changelog

 ## 1.3